Possible

 Survey respondents have rated procurement, sales and distribution and inventory as the most vulnerable processes within an organisation.
 These areas being characterised by large number of stakeholders, multiple touch points, increasingly complex processes involving a significant proportion of organisations’ funds, it is not surprising to see this finding.
 Additionally, these processes involve a high degree of interaction with external stakeholders like vendors and customers where collusion can override certain internal controls.

-Despite the widespread acknowledgement of the vulnerability of these processes, it is surprising to note that organisations have failed to implement basic controls.
 Due diligence of vendors before selection, involvement of representatives from multiple departments in the vendor selection process, and adequate segregation of duties and controls over access rights, are some of the controls which may help organisations in managing these risks better notes the survey.

 This brings us to a very important fact – something that most companies fail to overlook until it’s too late.
 As Hollywood would say: